JamesTheGiblet/EMBER/readme.md

 Build one.
 Watch it live or die based on its genome and environment.

 Build nine.
 Watch evolution happen in real-time.
+Monitor them via web dashboard.

 Change the environment.
 Watch them adapt.
+Track it with the JSON API.

 Swap the sensor.
 Watch the same pattern work with different resources.